-The professional sport industry has undergone a major revolution within Europe in recent years.
-The commercial development of the most popular competitions has prompted an increasing number of stakeholder organisations to take an interest in European sport, calling into question its traditional mode of governance.
+The professional sport industry has undergone a major revolution in recent years.
+The commercial development of the most popular competitions has prompted an increasing number of stakeholder organisations to take an interest in international sport, calling into question its traditional mode of governance.

-Today, with a growing political, economic, societal and ecological impact in Europe and in the world, the European sport industry leaders have to take concerted and sustainable decisions and to collaborate with their main stakeholders to find solutions to the rising challenges and develop a sustainable governance mode.
+Today, with a growing political, economic, societal and ecological impact in the world, global sport industry leaders have to take concerted and sustainable decisions and collaborate with their main stakeholders to find solutions to the rising challenges and develop a sustainable governance mode.

 Global collaboration, anticipation and ethics will be key to a sustainable sport governance and to keep the sport passion alive.

 UNIQUENESS OF THE PROGRAMME